LGBTQUA+ Terminology Guide

 Someone whose combination of chromosomes, gonads, hormones, internal sex organs, and genitals differs from the two most common patterns of ‘male’ and ‘female’.
 Now-defunct terms hermaphrodite or hermaphroditic are considered outdated and derogatory.

 Heteronormativity is the result of society’s assumption that heterosexuality and relationships between opposite binary-gender individuals are the norm or ‘default’.
-As a result many processes or interactions become more difficult to navigate as an LGBTUA+ person.
+As a result many processes or interactions become more difficult to navigate as an LGBTQUA+ person.

 Cisnormativity is the result of society’s assumption that being cis and identifying as the same gender you were assigned at birth is the norm or ‘default’.
 As a result many processes or interactions become more difficult to navigate as a trans person.

 The set of terms ending in –phobia denote fear of or dislike directed towards people of a particular identity.
 It is also used to refer to actions (or inaction) which harms, insults, or erases people of a particular identity.
-Common forms include transphobia (relating to trans people), biphobia (relating to bi people), homophobia (relating to gay people, and more generally LGBTUA+ people), and LGBTphobia (relating to the wider LGBT+ community).
+Common forms include transphobia (relating to trans people), biphobia (relating to bi people), homophobia (relating to gay people, and more generally LGBTQUA+ people), and LGBTphobia (relating to the wider LGBT+ community).